Underwater acoustic communication: Frequency-shift keying

 FSK is the earliest form of modulation used for acoustic modems.
-UAC prior to modems was by percussion of different objects underwater.
-This method was also used to measure the speed of sound in water.

 FSK usually employs two distinct frequencies to modulate data; for example, frequency F1 to indicate bit 0 and frequency F2 to indicate bit 1.
 Hence a binary string can be transmitted by alternating these two frequencies depending on whether it is a 0 or 1.
 The receiver can be as simple as having analogue matched filters to the two frequencies and a level detector to decide if a 1 or 0 was received.
 This is a relatively easy form of modulation and therefore used in the earliest acoustic modems.
 However more sophisticated demodulator using digital signal processors (DSP) can be used in the present day.

 The biggest challenge FSK faces in the UAC is multi-path reflections.
 With multi-path (particularly in UAC) several strong reflections can be present at the receiving hydrophone and the threshold detectors become confused, thus severely limiting the use of this type of UAC to vertical channels.
 Adaptive equalization methods have been tried with limited success.
 Adaptive equalization tries to model the highly reflective UAC channel and subtract the effects from the received signal.
 The success has been limited due to the rapidly varying conditions and the difficulty to adapt in time.